-The SelectTech 552 Dumbbells by Bowflex feature dials that allow you to adjust the weight of the dumbbells from 5 to 52 pounds.
+The SelectTech 552 Dumbbells feature dials that allow you to adjust the weight of the dumbbells from 5 to 52 pounds.

-Adjusting the weight takes just a few seconds – simply turn the dials to choose your desired weight setting and start lifting.
+Adjusting the weight takes just a few seconds and easy to use – simply turn the dials to choose your desired weight setting and start lifting.

-The weight plates are coated with a durable molding, which prevents the dumbbells from scuffing floors and makes the dumbbells quieter (although, slightly less durable) than metal models.
+The weight plates are coated with a durable moulding, which prevents the dumbbells from scuffing floors and make the dumbbells quieter (although, slightly less durable) than metal models.